 How do conservation restrictions work?

 The process to create a conservation restriction begins when a land owner decides to donate or sell the development rights for their property to a nonprofit conservation organization.
 As an accredited land trust, the Coalition currently holds or co-holds 39 conservation restrictions on more than 2,000 acres of land across the region.

 Then the land owner and the land trust work together to establish the terms and conditions of the conservation restriction.
 These include a list of the property’s important ecological features and the benefits of those features for clean water, wildlife, and other natural resources.
 Conservation restrictions also define allowable activities like farming or timber harvesting, as well as the activities that aren’t allowed, including building additional houses, subdividing the property, or disturbing wildlife habitats.

 When Keeler decided to put a conservation restriction on his property, he worked with the Coalition and his local land trust, the Rochester Land Trust.
 The two organizations now co-hold this conservation restriction and visit the property once a year to make sure the terms are being followed.
 “I was able to do what I wanted: continue to control the land for as long as I owned it, and at the same time protect it from development forever,” Keeler said.

 Once a conservation restriction is finalized and recorded, it’s permanent.
 The land owner may sell or pass down the protected land, but all restrictions must remain in place.

 Keeler tells other land owners that conservation restrictions are worth doing if their land has development potential and they want to protect it for the future.
 “You have to love the land and want to keep it the way it is,” he said.
 “If you want to keep your land long-term and pass it down to your children, you can leave a legacy after you’re gone.”

 If you want to protect your land forever, we can help.
-Contact Allen Decker, Director of Land Protection, at (508) 999-6363 x204 to learn more.
+Contact the Coalition to learn more.